NHLStenden/Webev-Jaar1-2324-DapperCourseStudent/README.md

 17. **GetMovieById2:** Similar to `GetMovieById`, but returns a nullable `Movie` object.
 If the movie doesn't exist, it returns null.

 Each exercise is accompanied by a unit test to verify the correctness of the implemented method.
 The exercises cover a range of Dapper's capabilities, from executing simple scalar queries to handling complex queries that return multiple rows and columns.

+# Summary of Exercises in `Exercises2.cs`

+The `Exercises2.cs` file contains a series of exercises designed to practice using Dapper, a micro ORM (Object-Relational Mapping) library for .NET.
+The exercises are focused on connecting to a MySQL database, executing various SQL queries, and handling the results using Dapper's methods.

+## Exercises

+1. **GetCustomerByEmail:** Retrieves a list of customers by their email.
+The SQL return method used here is `Query<CustomerForSqlInjection>`, which executes a query and maps the result to a list of `CustomerForSqlInjection` objects.

+2. **GetCustomerByEmail2:** Similar to `GetCustomerByEmail`, but with SQL injection prevention.
+The SQL return method used here is `Query<CustomerForSqlInjection>`, which executes a query and maps the result to a list of `CustomerForSqlInjection` objects.

+3. **ViewExercises1:** Retrieves a list of rental views.
+The SQL return method used here is `Query<RentalView>`, which executes a query and maps the result to a list of `RentalView` objects.

+4. **ViewExercises2:** Retrieves a list of top rental customers.
+The SQL return method used here is `Query<TopRentalCustomers>`, which executes a query and maps the result to a list of `TopRentalCustomers` objects.

+5. **ViewExercises3:** Retrieves a list of rentals by country.
+The SQL return method used here is `Query<RentalByCountry>`, which executes a query and maps the result to a list of `RentalByCountry` objects.

+6. **ViewExercises4:** Similar to `ViewExercises3`, but with a different implementation.
+The SQL return method used here is `Query<RentalByCountry>`, which executes a query and maps the result to a list of `RentalByCountry` objects.

+7. **ExerciseParameter1:** Retrieves a list of customer searches based on the city.
+The SQL return method used here is `Query<CustomerSearch>`, which executes a query and maps the result to a list of `CustomerSearch` objects.

+8. **ExerciseParameter2:** Similar to `ExerciseParameter1`, but with an optional city parameter.
+The SQL return method used here is `Query<CustomerSearch>`, which executes a query and maps the result to a list of `CustomerSearch` objects.

+9. **ExerciseParameter3:** Retrieves a list of customer searches based on the country and city.
+The SQL return method used here is `Query<CustomerSearch>`, which executes a query and maps the result to a list of `CustomerSearch` objects.

+10. **ExerciseParameter4:** Retrieves a list of customer searches based on a `CustomerSearchParameters` object.
+The SQL return method used here is `Query<CustomerSearch>`, which executes a query and maps the result to a list of `CustomerSearch` objects.

+11. **InsertCustomerCopy:** Inserts a copy of a customer into the database.
+The SQL return method used here is `Execute`, which executes a command that does not return rows.

+12. **InsertCityExercises:** Inserts a city into the database.
+The SQL return method used here is `Execute`, which executes a command that does not return rows.

+Each exercise is accompanied by a unit test to verify the correctness of the implemented method.
+The exercises cover a range of Dapper's capabilities, from executing simple queries to handling complex queries that return multiple rows and columns.

+# Summary of Exercises in `Exercises3.cs`

+The `Exercises3.cs` file contains a series of exercises designed to practice using Dapper, a micro ORM (Object-Relational Mapping) library for .NET.
+The exercises are focused on connecting to a MySQL database, executing various SQL queries, and handling the results using Dapper's methods.

+## Exercises

+1. **ExerciseOneToOne:** This exercise is about creating a query that returns all payments with the customer information.
+The SQL return method used here would be `Query<Payment, Customer, Payment>`, which executes a query and maps the result to a list of `Payment` objects, each containing a `Customer` object.

+2. **ExerciseOneToOneTwoJoins:** Similar to `ExerciseOneToOne`, but now with an additional join to the address table.
+The SQL return method used here would be `Query<Payment, Customer, Address, Payment>`, which executes a query and maps the result to a list of `Payment` objects, each containing a `Customer` object, which in turn contains an `Address` object.

+3. **ExerciseOneToManyWithDictionaryMethod:** This exercise is about creating a query that returns all stores with their customers.
+The SQL return method used here would be `Query<Store, Customer, Store>`, which executes a query and maps the result to a list of `Store` objects, each containing a list of `Customer` objects.

+4. **ExerciseOneToManyWithJsonMethod:** Similar to `ExerciseOneToManyWithDictionaryMethod`, but now using the JSON method.
+The SQL return method used here would be `Query<Store, Customer, Store>`, which executes a query and maps the result to a list of `Store` objects, each containing a list of `Customer` objects.

+5. **GetFilmsIncludeActorsDictionaryMethod:** This exercise is about creating a query that returns a list of films with their actors.
+The SQL return method used here would be `Query<Film, Actor, Film>`, which executes a query and maps the result to a list of `Film` objects, each containing a list of `Actor` objects.

+6. **GetFilmsIncludeActorsJsonMethod:** Similar to `GetFilmsIncludeActorsDictionaryMethod`, but now using the JSON method.
+The SQL return method used here would be `Query<Film, Actor, Film>`, which executes a query and maps the result to a list of `Film` objects, each containing a list of `Actor` objects.

+Each exercise is accompanied by a unit test to verify the correctness of the implemented method.
+The exercises cover a range of Dapper's capabilities, from executing simple queries to handling complex queries that return multiple rows and columns.